AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 **There are several types of data mining tasks that dictate which type of techniques can be employed to model the data and develop the required prediction or modelling.**

-First watch the following video, in which Abdulrahman Altahhan introduces data science in more detail.
+First, watch the following video, in which Abdulrahman Altahhan introduces data science in more detail.
 Then move on to read about the different types of data mining tasks.

 VID-019: